shamithabalekoppa-2709/breast-cancer-classification/README.md

 ## A. Problem Statement

+Breast cancer is a significant global health concern, and the timely and accurate classification of breast masses can support informed clinical assessment.
+Machine learning provides an opportunity to analyse quantitative measurements extracted from digitized fine-needle aspiration images and identify patterns associated with benign and malignant observations.

-The objective of this project is to classify breast-mass observations as either **benign** or **malignant** using numerical features derived from digitized images of fine-needle aspirates of breast masses.
+This project develops an automated, end-to-end machine-learning classification pipeline using the **Breast Cancer Wisconsin Diagnostic Dataset** from the UCI Machine Learning Repository.
+The dataset contains 569 observations and 30 continuous numerical features derived from digitized images of fine-needle aspirates of breast masses.

+The primary objective is to implement, evaluate, and compare five classification algorithms for predicting one of two diagnostic classes:

+- **Malignant:** Cancerous breast-mass observation
+- **Benign:** Non-cancerous breast-mass observation

+The following machine-learning models are implemented using the same training and testing datasets:

+1. Logistic Regression
+2. Decision Tree Classifier
+3. k-Nearest Neighbors Classifier
+4. Gaussian Naive Bayes Classifier
+5. Random Forest Classifier as the ensemble model

 The following five machine-learning classification models were implemented on the same dataset: